 Following a review of power system equipment, students will define common protection terms and use common IEEE device designations while performing acceptance tests on protective relay schemes and elements.
 Combined with logic statements and a breaker control scheme, students will develop a coordinated overcurrent protection scheme as found in large manufacturing or utility environments.
 The culmination of the course will have the students analyze protection event reports to determine correct protection system function.

-P- ELEC1001 AC Circuit Fundamentals and (P- ELEC2023 Power Transmission and Distribution or P- ELEC2006 Power Transmission and Distribution)

-ELEC3009 Power Transmission and Distribution 2 56.0 Hours
+(P- ELEC2004 Digital Circuits and P- ELEC2006 Power Transmission and Distribution 1) or (P- ELEC2006 Power Transmission and Distribution 1 and P- ELEC2018 Electronic Devices) or (P- ELEC2023 Power Transmission and Distribution 1 and P- ELEC2025 Digital Circuits)

-This is an advanced Power Transmission and Distribution course where students perform per unit calculations, symmetrical component and fault studies for power system analysis.
+ELEC3009 Power Transmission and Distribution 2 56.0 Hours This is an advanced Power Transmission and Distribution course where students perform per unit calculations, symmetrical component and fault studies for power system analysis.
 Power factor correction and energy management techniques are studied within the course.
 In the lab component, students gain the practical experience needed to work in an industrial and/or power utilities (generation, transmission, distribution) environment.